-There are currently only 2 ABS / MBS (Asset Backed Securities / Mortgage Backed Securities) in the NFU Mutual portfolio 2021: £1.8m (2020: £1.9 m).
-Asset and Mortgage Backed Securities represent specific packaged bonds supported by a charge over an aggregation of underlying debt and mortgage instruments.
+There is currently only 1 ABS / MBS (Asset Backed Securities / Mortgage-Backed Securities) in the NFU Mutual portfolio 2023: lm (2022: 1 ABS / MBS of lm).

+Asset and Mortgage-Backed Securities represent specific packaged bonds supported by a charge over an aggregation of underlying debt and mortgage instruments.
 Their value and repayments are governed by the repayments made under those debt arrangements, and by the tenants of the mortgaged properties.

-Avon Insurance plc held no investments in securitisations during 2021.
+Avon Insurance plc held no investments in securitisations during 2023.